prathameshza/jioscrape/README.md

 To start scraping right away type the following command

 ```
-cd jioscrape # enter the directory
+# enter the directory
+scrapy crawl jio -O mart.csv

-pip install -r requirements.txt # To install required dependencies
+# To install required dependencies
+pip install -r requirements.txt

-scrapy crawl jio -O mart.csv # It will start fetching the given url and store the desired results in mart.csv file
+# It will start fetching the given url and store the desired results in mart.csv file
+scrapy crawl jio -O mart.csv
 ```